 This can especially happen when you bathe in water over 39°C and when you bathe for too long.
-Which is why I recommend you to stick to the recommended maximum bathing times for these water temperatures.
+This is why I recommend you stick to the recommended maximum bathing times for these water temperatures.

 Signs That You Have Been Soaking Too Long